suryapratap83/cli-chatbot/Readme.md

 - Type `show history` to view conversation history
 - Type `clear history` to clear conversation history
 - Type `save conversation` to save the conversation
+- Type `load conversation` to load a saved conversation

 ## Status
 In progress